Students engage in in-depth study of topics in the sociology of diversity. They explore the

 - Research information relevant to Canadian issues of diversity.

 - Discuss contemporary issues in Canadian society.

-Unit 1: Identity and Multiculturalism in Canada
+- Unit 1: Colonialism in Canada and the World

-Required Text and Materials
+Required text and materials

 Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through Blackboard's "Mail" tool or by phone.
-You will receive the necessary contact information when you start your course.
+Students will receive the necessary contact information at the start of the course.